 A log is a number mulitplied to the power of 10.
-So with a viral load of 100,000 copies/mL, a 3-log reduction would bring your viral load down to 100 copies/mL.
-A 4-log reduction to 10 copies/mL.
+So with a viral load of 100,000 copies/mL, a 1-log reduction would bring your viral load down to 10,000 copies/mL and a 3-log reduction would reduce it to 100 copies/mL.
 (See this factsheet).

 You are right that individual factors will lead to difference rates of viral load reductions.
 These include:

-However, there are lost of studies about the detailed early response to treatment, including for efavirenz-based combinations like Atripla.
+Lots of studies have reported detailed early responses ART, including for efavirenz-based combinations like Atripla.